rupertoverall/Rtrack/README_details.md

 # 1. System requirements
 ## Operating system
-This package runs on any operating system with R (≥ version 2.10) installed.
+This package runs on any operating system with R (≥ version 3.5) installed.
 The package has been tested on the following systems:
-(Last updated on 2023-08-12 05:52:37 CEST).
+(Last updated for Rtrack version 2.0.3 on 2023-08-12 05:52:37 CEST).

 |Flavor|Version|Tinstall|Tcheck|Ttotal|Status|Flags|
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |